-Every once in a while, the law can be wildly unpredictable and interesting.
+Every once in a while, copyright injunction can be wildly unpredictable and interesting.

 Not necessarily in a good way… but interesting nonetheless.

 As is the case with the verdict in Robin Thicke and Pharrell Blurred Lines appeal.
 Though the verdict is bad news for a lot of music creators, it’s an interesting change in the application of the law.

 But that’s not all that’s going on in the world of intellectual property news.
 There’s an interesting new case we’re keeping an eye on as well.